rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 22.05.2023 - 28.05.2023

-- [ ]  Clean up the implementation of the prototype
+- [x]  Clean up the implementation of the prototype
-- [ ]  Clean up the implementation of the plugin
-- [ ]  Make sure to add tests that check the functionality
+- [x]  Make sure to add tests that check the functionality
-- [ ]  Add features to the Protégé plugin
 - [ ]  Rewrite the background sections of the thesis
     - [ ]  About ontology bugs
     - [ ]  About description logics